Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Introduction

 The counting bound can be met when adaptive testing is used for all $\theta \in (0,1)$ using a generalized binary splitting algorithm due to Hwang \cite{hwang1972method}.
-The counting bound can also be achieved for $\theta \in \big(0, \frac{\log 2}{1+\log 2}\big) \approx (0,0.409)$ non-adaptively, while a converse bound specific to the non-adaptive setting shows that more tests are required for $\theta \geq \frac{\log 2}{1+\log 2}$ \cite{coja2020optimal}.
-Furthermore, \cite[Theorem 2]{coja2020optimal} shows that there exists a polynomial-time algorithm matching this bound in the non-adaptive setting.
+The counting bound can also be achieved for $\theta \in \big(0, \frac{\log 2}{1+\log 2}\big) \approx (0,0.409)$ non-adaptively, whereas a converse bound specific to the non-adaptive setting shows that more tests are required for $\theta \geq \frac{\log 2}{1+\log 2}$ \cite[Theorem~1.1]{coja2020optimal}.
+Furthermore, \cite[Theorem~1.2]{coja2020optimal} shows that there exists a polynomial-time algorithm matching this bound in the non-adaptive setting.
 (Prior to their work, the bound was showed to be information-theoretically achievable in \cite{coja2020information}.)

 {\bf Approximate recovery.} There is also a converse bound specific to the approximate recovery setting \cite[Theorem 3]{scarlett2016phase}, which states that the high probability recovery of a set $\hat{S}$ such that $\max\big\{\abs{\hat{S} \setminus S}, \abs{S \setminus \hat{S}}\big\} \leq \beta k$ for fixed $\beta \in (0,1)$ is not possible when the number of tests satisfies $T \leq (1-\beta)\left(k \log_{2}\frac{n}{k}\right)(1-\epsilon)$ for arbitrarily small $\epsilon > 0$.
-When an equal number of false positive and false negative items are allowed (i.e., two-sided approximate recovery), a matching upper bound can be achieved \cite{truong2020all}.
-The polynomial-time algorithm from \cite{coja2020optimal} can also be used to achieve the same bound.
+A matching upper bound is also known \cite{truong2020all}, and the polynomial-time algorithm from \cite{coja2020optimal} can be used to achieve the same bound.
+The techniques in these works appear to be heavily reliant on the approximate recovery criterion being two-sided, and thus not directly suitable for SUBSET and SUPERSET.
+For instance, in \cite{scarlett2016phase} the decoder specifically searches over size-$k$ estimates, which immediately implies an equal number of false positives and false negatives.

 We briefly pause to highlight the test designs used in these works: \begin{itemize} \item In \cite{scarlett2016phase,truong2020all} the {\em Bernoulli design} is used, in which each item is placed in each test independently with probability $\frac{\nu}{k}$ for some $\nu > 0$. \item In \cite{coja2020information} (see also \cite{johnson2018performance}) the \emph{near-constant tests-per-item design} (or \emph{near-constant column weight design}) is used, in which each item is placed in $L = \frac{\nu T}{k}$ tests (for some $\nu > 0$) chosen uniformly at random with replacement. \item The polynomial-time method in \cite{coja2020optimal} is based on a \emph{spatially coupled} test design that builds on the near-constant tests-per-item design but is specifically geared towards lowering the computation required for decoding. \end{itemize}